lavsz/Captone_Project-Africa_Food_Security_and_Infrastructure/README.md

-# Project: Africa Sustainable Development and Food Security
+# Project: Africa Development Potentials and Food Security
 The year of Covid-19 strengthens more about Sustainability Development worldwide and disease spreading prevention made people start to think more about food security.

+## Overview
 This project cooks a two-course meal:

 1. A new evaluation method for infrastructure development potential